The 2026

 Can I include trigger warnings?

-Yes — you may include a brief content note in the transcript.
+Yes — you may include a brief content note in the transcript with the title.

 Where does the entry fee go?